 - Obviously, they cannot take anything that is rented or hired – that would defeat the object.

-- They may take non-essentials, such as televisions, personal computers, cars and garden equipment.
+- They may take non-essentials, such as televisions, personal computers, cars and garden equipment – although they are not allowed to take a car that is needed by a disabled person.

-- You do not have to let the bailiffs in.
+- However, if they come, you do not have to let them in.

 - If a bailiff is overbearing or exceeds the terms of their remit, contact the Office of Fair Trading.